-As part of the strategy of aligning the spatial policy with the capital spending programme the Government established an Urban Regeneration and Development Fund (URDF) and a Rural Regeneration and Development Fund (RRDF) under Project Ireland 2040.
-These Funding Programmes aim to stimulate residential and commercial development in underutilised lands and areas in towns and villages across the country.
+As part of the strategy of aligning the spatial policy with the capital spending programme the Government established an Urban and Rural Regeneration and Development Fund (URDF)

+under Project Ireland 2040.
+These Funding Programmes aim to stimulate residential and commercial development in under-utilised lands and areas in towns and villages across the country.
 They are closely linked to the National Policy Objectives in the NPF with regard to:

-- Strengthening urban structures. - Encouraging population growth in strong employment and service centres of all sizes. - Reversing the stagnation or decline of smaller urban centres, by identifying and establishing new roles and functions and enhancement of local infrastructure and amenities.

-- Addressing the legacy of rapid unplanned growth, by facilitating amenities and services catch-up, jobs and/or improved sustainable transport links to cities, together with a slower rate of population growth in recently expanded commuter settlements. - Supporting a continuation of balanced population and employment growth in selfcontained settlements.
+- · Strengthening urban structures. - Encouraging population growth in strong employment and service centres of all sizes. - Reversing the stagnation or decline of smaller urban centres, by identifying and establishing new roles and functions and enhancement of local infrastructure and amenities. - Addressing the legacy of rapid unplanned growth, by facilitating amenities and services catch-up, jobs and/or improved sustainable transport links to cities, together with a slower rate of population growth in recently expanded commuter settlements. - Supporting a continuation of balanced population and employment growth in self-contained settlements.

 This Plan will follow these principles in its approach to urban development.
-To assist in the implementation of these policy objectives the Council has successfully obtained funding for various projects under URDF and RRDF which will support urban regeneration, provide additional services and amenities, make town and village centre living more appealing, and make these areas more attractive for private investment.
+To assist in the implementation of these policy objectives the Council has successfully obtained funding for various projects under the Urban and Rural Regeneration and Development Funds which will support urban regeneration, provide additional services and amenities, make town and village centre living more appealing, and make these areas more attractive for private investment.